Speakers

 Topic: Perimenopause and sleep

-Dr. Huntington endeavors to practice the same priniciples in her own life as she recommends to her patients.
-She enjoys time outdoors in nature, trying various creations of real food, biohacking, regular exercise, meeting interesting people around the globe, and uplifting connections with family and good friends!
+Dr. Huntington endeavors to practice the same principles in her own life as she recommends to her patients.
+She enjoys time outdoors in nature, mentoring colleagues on building their practices, down-to-earth travel, and time with family and inspiring friends.

 Center for TMJ and Sleep Solutions NW